Exterminator for Fleas: Do You Need One?

 Understanding the Three-Part Treatment Program

-You see your pet scratching and go to the vet for help.
-However, that fancy medication you’re using isn’t doing a thing.
-It’s not that the medication is not good, but the problem may be far beyond the capabilities of the pill.
+You see your pet scratching and go to the vet for help, leaving with a hefty dose of flea killing meds.
+However, that fancy medication you’re using isn’t doing a thing for the fleas already hanging out in your living room.
+It’s not that the medication isn’t good, but the problem may be far beyond the capabilities of the pill.

 1. Your Yard